-- Verbal conduct (including through electronic means), unwanted statements of a sexual nature intentionally stated to a person or group of people, that are objectively offensive to a reasonable person and also so severe or pervasive that it created a Hostile Environment, as defined in the Model Policy. - 2.
-Physical conduct...
+- Verbal conduct (including through electronic means), unwanted statements of a sexual nature intentionally stated to a person or group of people, that are objectively offensive to a reasonable person and also so severe or pervasive that it created a Hostile Environment. - Physical conduct that is objectively offensive to a reasonable person and also so severe or pervasive that it created a Hostile Environment.

-Definition of "Other Inappropriate Sexual Conduct" (Cont.)
+"Other Inappropriate Sexual Conduct" Cont.